Onshore, Nearshore and Offshore Tradeoffs | Hybrid Model

 o Larger cost savings (25-60% reduction)

 Hiring a highly qualified team at much lower costs is made possible with offshore hiring.
 However, time-zone difference can be an issue if you don’t have any other offices in-between, as well as cultural differences and unfamiliar business regulations.
+Here is an article on choosing the right offshore development team.

 What we have learned from our clients that are pro-remote hiring and have effective global chain of commands is, more and more companies are employing this hybrid model.
 In this model, QA manager or project manager is locally hired to be in close contact with product owner/headquarter.
 Then, QA manager often from local culture, can either be sent to somewhere nearshore or in-between offshore and headquarter to maintain accessibility and to remotely manage offshore production teams with less time-difference.

-Hybrid Delivery Model in post-covid
+Hybrid Delivery Model in Post-covid

 Especially post-covid, business travels will always be low, but relocations of technical nearshore hub to neighboring countries would come with a number of benefits under economic agreement and new tax regulations as countries try to attract more foreign investments and remote workers.